 Follow a muddy track towards what appears to be a grassy bump on the landscape and you will find this cairn which dates from around 2500 BC.
 After crouching down to pass through a low, narrow passage, you enter a rectangular chamber.
 At either end, upright stone slabs make screens behind which human remains were found in 1884.
 Runic letters and a bird are carved on the lintel of an opening in the side wall which gives access to a small cell where two crouched skeletons were discovered.
 Since most of the original roof was lost in centuries gone by, a modern structure had to be built within the earth mound.
 A hole provides a reasonable amount of daylight, but doesn't detract from the sensation of entering a tomb.
 During excavations, finds were also made of pottery whose distinctive style has become known as Unstan ware.

-If you are sightseeing around the islands, then an indispensable tool is the Tourist Map to Orkney and Shetland which pinpoints well over 100 important places to see and has a gazetteer with a short description of each.
+If you are sightseeing around the islands, then an indispensable tool is the Leisure and Tourist Map for Orkney and Shetland which pinpoints well over 100 important places to see and has a gazetteer with a short description of each.

 Another useful one of the Pevensey island guide series covers Shetland.

 Monuments of Orkney: A Visitor's Guide (Explore Scottish Monuments)

 Published in 2012.
 In this extensively illustrated guide, Orkney-based archaeologist Caroline Wickham-Jones introduces more than 60 monuments in concise and accessible terms, set in context by a brief history of the islands.
 A site location directory is also included.

 Amazon US - Amazon UK (commission links)